fgx/fgx.github.io/sandbox/flightpath/readme.md

 * Reads flightpath data from a CSV file
 * Creates a spline from the data
 * Simulates the motion of an aircraft following the spline path
+* Velocity is controlled by the distance between control points

 ### Issues